j-yaa/j-yaa/README.md

 # Hi there, I'm Jeia ⚡

-> "Learning to speak machine, one segmentation fault at a time."
+> Learning to speak machine, one `segmentation fault` at a time.

 I am a BET student at TUPV, crossing my fingers to offcially land a spot in the Computer Engineering Technology major soon.
 Honestly, I'm just trying to figure things out as I go and turn theories into actual code.